 There are different ways in which biological materials are used in IVD.
 Mostly, they are applied during the assay in a liquid form.
 In this case, it is of extreme importance that the channel surfaces are clean.
 If the channels would contain residues of harmful substances used during bonding, it can seriously affect the biomaterial in the liquids and subsequently, negatively affect the results of the assay or diagnostic test.

 A strongly upcoming process is the use of chips that are pre-loaded with biomaterials.
 The chip surface is loaded with reagents, often in a dried form.
 (See our Surface functionalization page.)
 During the assay, the dried substance is liquified and becomes part of the assay.
 In this case, the biomaterial is applied to the substrate in an early stage of the production process of the device.
 This means that any following production step, in particular bonding, could harm the biocontent.
 This is why we are working hard to further develop methods of biofriendly or biocompatible bonding.

 Successful biocompatible bonding methods must meet a number of conditions.

 There are several bonding methods that meet these requirements.
 Each of these methods has its own pros and cons.
-We have an Application note with a detailed overview of Micronit’s biocompatible bonding techniques ready for you.
+We have a white paper with a detailed overview of Micronit’s biocompatible bonding techniques ready for you.
 Download it now!